 - The stakeholder model considers the interests of all stakeholders, including employees, customers, suppliers, and the wider community.

 Implementing effective corporate governance can be challenging.
 Common issues include conflicts of interest, lack of transparency, and short-termism.
 However, these challenges can be overcome by adhering to corporate governance principles, implementing robust internal controls, and fostering a culture of ethics and integrity.

 The Future of Corporate Governance

 The future of corporate governance lies in the increased focus on environmental, social, and governance (ESG) factors.
 Companies are now expected to take responsibility for their impact on the environment and society, which is likely to become an increasingly important aspect of corporate governance.

 In conclusion, corporate governance is a vital aspect of any successful business.
 It provides a framework for achieving a company’s objectives, protects the rights of shareholders and stakeholders, and ensures long-term success.
 By understanding and implementing good corporate governance practices, companies can maintain investor confidence, attract investment, and ensure their long-term success.

 Example of Corporate Governance

 Corporate Governance plays a significant role in the sustainability of an organisation.
 We have seen the failure of Corporate Governance leading to Bankruptcies.
 One such example was Enron.
-In 1985 merger of Inter North and Houston Natural Gas resulted in Enron; a wave of deregulation moved Enron into a gas broker.
+In 1985, Inter North and Houston Natural Gas merger resulted in Enron; a wave of deregulation moved Enron into a gas broker.
 The company would purchase gas from various vendors and sell it to a network of customers at predetermined prices.

 Enron created a new market for energy derivatives to cover its risk exposure to gas prices.
 As a result, Fortune magazine named Enron “America’s Most Innovative Company” from 1995 to 2000.
 At the end of 2000, nearly $101 billion in recorded revenue.